The Shop's History

 By the time the shop was ours, the whole block was very

-dilapidated, as none of the tenants had maintained the property.
+dilapidated, the tenants had not maintained the property.
 I still remember the day a slate

 fell off the roof straight onto a passing police car!